Disaster Preparedness Plan And Checklist

-Regions most prone to hurricanes are along the Atlantic Ocean, Caribbean, the Gulf of Mexico and the North Pacific Ocean.
-Consider the aftermath of hurricanes, which can include floods, storm surge and high surf for days and weeks after the main event when preparing your emergency kit.
+The regions most prone to hurricanes are along the Atlantic Ocean, the Caribbean, the Gulf of Mexico and the North Pacific Ocean.
+The aftermath of a hurricane can include floods, storm surges and high surf for days and weeks.
+When preparing your emergency kit, consider including:

 - Life jackets

 Tornado Survival Kits